wmrra/wmrra-com/content/news/20210504-Round-1-Announcements.md

 # Pit Layout, Tech

 Tech Inspection will be held Friday Evening and Saturday morning.

+Danielle says she should be done with slips by 4 PM Friday and not a minute sooner

+Pick up your Tech slips from registration BEFORE coming to tech.
+Registration should have them available after 4PM, Friday.
+You must review them to make sure you are in the right class, not missing a class, have the correct bikes.

 The pit layout has changed a bit since last season.
 When pitting please respect reserved and off limits areas.